Sugar Cravings and Taste Buds

 Dopamine is a chemical messenger that plays a large role in motivation and reward.
 The release of dopamine can happen when we eat foods we enjoy.
 The brain associates certain substances, such as sugar, with a rush of dopamine.
 That is why sugary foods can be so addicting.2

 This is important because over time, a person’s dopamine system can become less sensitive.
 After prolonged exposure to certain substances, our dopamine systems can become less reactive, creating a higher threshold we need to achieve to feel the impact of dopamine.
-When our system becomes less sensitive to certain dopamine-inducing foods, we often find ourselves consuming more of the food to experience the same ‘big rush’ of dopamine that used to be experienced from a smaller amount of food.
-2
+When our system becomes less sensitive to certain dopamine-inducing foods, we often find ourselves consuming more of the food to experience the same ‘big rush’ of dopamine that used to be experienced from a smaller amount of food.2

 Over time, the brain may become very dependent on these outside sources, such as sugary foods, to fill the dopamine production.
 This is called dopamine downregulation.3

-Removing Sugar from the Diet
+Removing Sugar From Our Diet

 When we remove added sugar from our diet, dopamine downregulation begins to reset.
 There is a decrease in dopamine production, which may cause depressed mood and cravings.
 The bright side is that our taste buds reset as well.
 In turn, food cravings begin to change once refined and processed sugars are removed from the diet.